ETIAS launches Q4 2026 — Start preparing now

 What happens if my ETIAS is denied?

-Can I reapply for ETIAS after being denied?
+Can I reapply after being denied?

 Special Circumstances